UjjwalMishra01/Mo-view/README.md

 - **Responsive Design**: Fully responsive and optimized for all devices (desktop, mobile, tablet).

 ## Prerequisites
-- Node.js and npm must be installed on your machine.
+- SpringBoot and git must be installed on your machine.
 - A GitHub account to access the repository.

 ## Getting Started